-- Fix your appointment for the blood draw*
+- – Schedule an appointment for the blood draw*

-*You may ask any doctor to collect your blood samples or find a person who specializes in collecting blood samples (a certified phlebotomy technician).
+*You may ask any doctor to collect your blood samples or find a qualified person who specialises in collecting blood samples (a certified phlebotomy technician).

-You do not need any specialist to assist you with our prenatal test and you do not need to undergo any unpleasant procedures with unpleasant side effects.
-Diagnostic techniques such as amniocentesis and CVS are both done under local anesthetic and following these procedures, the expectant mother may experience pre-mature labor, miscarriage, fever, soreness and a range of other side effects or complications.
+This non-invasive test does not require a specialist to assist you and you do not need to undergo any unpleasant procedures with unpleasant side effects.
+Diagnostic techniques such as amniocentesis and Chorionic villus sampling are both carried out under local anaesthetic and following these procedures, the expectant mother may experience premature labour, miscarriage, fever, soreness and a range of other side effects or complications.

-Our prenatal test is offered at £899 – this includes testing the expectant mother and the alleged father.
+Who’ztheDaddy?™’s prenatal paternity test is offered at £859.
+This price includes testing both the expectant mother and the alleged father.
 If the second alleged father is available for the test, we always suggest including his sample.
-There is a small fee for testing the second father.
+Please note that there is an additional fee for testing the second father.
 If the father lives in a different location, Who’ztheDaddy?™ can also send out a separate kit for a small fee.

 When will the results be ready?

 Standard results will be available within 5 to 7 working days.
 Who’ztheDaddy?™ also offers an express testing service with results within 3 to 4 working days (the mother needs to be 10 weeks pregnant).
 Please note that turnaround time starts from the receipt of samples at the laboratory.
 The additional cost for express testing is £235.

 What happens if I take the test too early?

-Carrying out the test too early means a high chance of inconclusive results.
-In such cases we do not find enough foetal DNA in the blood sample (more than 7 ml required).
-Every pregnancy is different and there are very rare cases where the amount of foetal DNA is below the levels required by the laboratories despite the blood extraction taking place at 9 weeks from conception (this means you will be in your 11th week of pregnancy, starting from the first day of your last menstrual period).
-This is something we have no control over but in such cases we will offer our client the chance to re-send fresh blood samples which will be tested at no added cost.
+Performing the test too early means a high chance of inconclusive results.
+In such cases, we do not find enough fetal DNA in the blood sample (more than 7 ml required).
+Every pregnancy is different and there are very rare cases where the amount of fetal DNA is below the levels required by the laboratories despite the blood extraction taking place at 7 weeks from conception (this means you will be in your 9th week of pregnancy, starting from the first day of your last menstrual period).